doczjs/docz/README.md

   </a>
 </p>

-## ✅️ &nbsp; v1 Migration Guide
+## ✅️ &nbsp; Migration Guide

-This documentation it's about our new v1.
+This documentation it's about our [new v1](https://github.com/pedronauck/docz/pull/656).
 If you need to migrate your docz project, please read our [Migration Guide](/MIGRATION_GUIDE.md)

 ## 🎩 &nbsp; Features